Key Takeaways

 - D2.5 Regulatory Readiness: "Do transparency practices meet EU AI Act and sector-specific requirements?"
 Evidence: compliance gap analysis, regulatory horizon scanning.
 Tools: legal review, regulatory tracking.
 Score 1 = full compliance with proactive preparation.
 Score 5 = no awareness of applicable regulation.

-D3: Governance Debt — 5 Dimensions (Compound Rate: 1.5x)
+D3: Governance Debt, 5 Dimensions (Compound Rate: 1.5x)

 - D3.1 Governance Structure: "Does a cross-functional governance body exist with actual decision-making authority?"
 Evidence: charter, membership, decision log including deployments paused or rejected.
 Tools: governance platform.
 Score 1 = active body with demonstrated authority.
-Score 5 = no structure — AI deployed by whoever has technical capability.
+Score 5 = no structure, AI deployed by whoever has technical capability.
 Only 18% of organizations have an enterprise-wide AI governance council.

-- D3.2 Policy Coverage: "Do documented AI policies exist covering development, deployment, procurement, and acceptable use — and are they enforced?"
+- D3.2 Policy Coverage: "Do documented AI policies exist covering development, deployment, procurement, and acceptable use, and are they enforced?"
 Evidence: policy documents, enforcement records, last review date.
 Tools: policy management system.
 Score 1 = comprehensive, enforced policies with technical controls.
 Score 5 = no policies exist.

 - D3.3 Review Cadence: "Are all production AI systems reviewed at least quarterly?"
 Evidence: review schedule, completed records, findings tracked to resolution.
 Tools: audit management system.
 Score 1 = quarterly or more frequent with documented outcomes.
-Score 5 = no review has ever occurred — models deployed and forgotten.
+Score 5 = no review has ever occurred, models deployed and forgotten.
 Industry consensus: quarterly is the minimum cadence.

-- D3.4 Incident Response: "Does an AI-specific incident response plan exist — and has it been tested?"
+- D3.4 Incident Response: "Does an AI-specific incident response plan exist, and has it been tested?"
 Evidence: playbook, tabletop exercise records, post-incident reviews.
 Tools: incident management system.
 Score 1 = documented, rehearsed plan with defined roles.
 Score 5 = no incident response capability.

 - D3.5 Accountability Assignment: "Does every AI system in production have a named human owner accountable for outcomes?"
 Evidence: AI registry with named owners, ownership transfer records.
 Tools: AI inventory system.
 Score 1 = every system has designated owner.
-Score 5 = no ownership — models orphaned after deployment.
+Score 5 = no ownership, models orphaned after deployment.
 56% of executives say first-line teams now lead Responsible AI.

-D4: Privacy Debt — 5 Dimensions (Compound Rate: 1.8x)
+D4: Privacy Debt, 5 Dimensions (Compound Rate: 1.8x)

-- D4.5 Retention and Deletion: "Is AI data subject to defined retention policies, with deletion requests honored including model retraining triggers?"
-Evidence: retention policy, deletion workflow documentation.
-Tools: data lifecycle management.
-Score 1 = automated retention with deletion-to-retraining workflow.
-Score 5 = data accumulated indefinitely without review.
+- D4.5 Retention and Minimization: "Are AI data practices aligned with data minimization principles, with retention limits and deletion requests honored end to end, including model retraining triggers?"
+Evidence: feature necessity justification, retention policy, deletion workflow documentation.
+Tools: feature importance analysis, data lifecycle management.
+Score 1 = documented minimization with automated retention and a deletion-to-retraining workflow.
+Score 5 = no minimization analysis conducted and data accumulated indefinitely without review.

-D5: Accountability Debt — 5 Dimensions (Compound Rate: 1.5x)
+D5: Accountability Debt, 5 Dimensions (Compound Rate: 1.5x)

 25-Dimension Ethical Debt Audit Checklist